Anne Waiguru: Career

+Political Career

 Waigūrū made history in the 2017 general elections when she, alongside Charity Ngilu and the late Joyce Laboso became the first female governors to be elected in Kenya since the introduction of the devolved system of governance following the promulgation of the 2010 constitution.
 She was re-elected to office as Governor for her second 5-year term in the elections that were held on 9 August 2022.

 Previously, she served as the first Cabinet Secretary in the Ministry of Devolution and Planning.
 She was nominated by H.E.
 President Uhuru Kenyatta to the position on 25 April 2013.
 She later resigned from the role in 2015 amidst corruption allegations during the 2015 National Youth Service scandal where Ksh.
 791 million was misappropriated.

 In 2016 she implicated the then Majority Leader in the National Assembly Aden Duale, William Ruto's personal aide Faruk Kibet and Kipchumba Murkomen in the corruption scandal through an affidavit she filed at the High Court.
 No investigations were ever done on the three with all of them denying the allegations.
 Consequently, she was cleared in February 2016 by the Ethics and Anti-Corruption Commission (EACC) on all charges.
 However, in March 2016, EACC Chairman Phillip Kinisu said that there had been errors in clearing Waigūrū.
 He stated that these errors had been as a result of a communication breakdown between government agencies.

 She is behind the establishment of Huduma Centres, places where Kenyan citizens can access government services more efficiently in their respective counties. as well as the 30% procurement rule, which accords at least 30 per cent of all supply contracts to the government to the youth, persons with disability and women.